sourcegraph/about/content/blogposts/2024/gp-a_simpler_way_to_understand_legacy_code.md

 Working with legacy systems can be a task, but it becomes manageable and fun with the right approach and tools, especially when developers prioritize the *code with tests* approach.
 Developers can effectively understand and improve legacy code by assessing the codebase, leveraging documentation, utilizing code analysis tools, understanding version control history, refactoring wisely, and implementing comprehensive testing.

 AI-assisted coding tools like Cody further simplify challenges with legacy code and complex systems, providing valuable insights and automated assistance.
-For more information about Cody, visit the [Sourcegraph](https://sourcegraph.com/cody) website.
+Give [Cody](https://sourcegraph.com/cody) a try today for your legacy codebase.```